AudiusProject/audius-protocol/audius-client/packages/mobile/README.md

 ```
 # Run a simulator
 npm run android
-# Run a simulator pointed at localhost
+# Run a simulator pointed at localhost (you may wish to modify the port in .env.dev)
-npm run android:localhost
+npm run android:dev

 # Look at android devices
 adb devices